 With the launch of Ottolenghi’s latest baking book, Sweet, I’m tempted to quit work and take an adult gap year.
 To bake.
 The book is pure joy.
 You can expect at least one wild card ingredient in most recipes that elevate the ordinary to exceptional.
 These Anzac biscuits are no exception.
 With all the usual suspects, plus raisins, honey and bran flakes.
-The texture is slightly more toothsome and crisp, lie a biscuit.
-Not a cookie, that is.
+The texture is slightly more toothsome and crisp, more a biscuit than a cookie.

-With each turn of the page, the choice of what to bake becomes increasingly difficult.
+With each turn of page, the choice of what to bake becomes increasingly difficult.
 The criteria for choice might lie with what’s familiar, ingredients in your pantry or the challenge of something new.
-Honestly, there’s not one bake in this book that I’d turn my nose up at.
+Honestly, there’s not one recipe in this book that I’d turn my nose up at.
 For my first recipe I settled on the Anzac biscuits.
-Anzac and I come a long way.
-We all have food history, the kind that steers us towards the choices we make and the way we eat.
-And this is mine.
+They’re awfully good.
+On their own, dipped in milk or with a cup of tea.
+I’d give them a go.